PX4/PX4-user_guide/en/dronecan/sapog.md

 While it can be controlled using traditional PWM input, it is designed to operate over CAN bus using [DroneCAN](README.md).

-This has multiple benefits:

-- CAN has been specifically designed to deliver robust and reliable connectivity over relatively large distances.
-  It enables safe use of ESCs on bigger vehicles and communication redundancy.
-- The bus is bi-directional, enabling health monitoring, diagnostics, and RPM telemetry.
-- Wiring is less complicated as you can have a single bus for connecting all your ESCs and other DroneCAN peripherals.
-- Setup is easier as you configure ESC numbering by manually spinning each motor.

 ## Where to Buy

 Multiple vendors sell ESC hardware that runs sapog firmware: